 What didn’t I like about solo travel?

-Would I recommend solo travel for Indian female travellers?
+Would I recommend solo travel for Indian female travelers?

 Yes, I would.
 As long as you are sensible and do not do anything utterly foolish, you will be fine.
 Be open to change and you will have a gala time.
 Just don’t wait until your thirties like me to start traveling alone.
 Yes as an Indian, I know we are conditioned to think that we cannot travel on our own.
 Why don’t you try it and see what I am talking about?
 After all, we prove our worths every day fighting the gender inequality in this country.

 I know I couldn’t have done it without the support of my crazy family.
 I know I gave my mom many sleepless nights but that she would have had that even if I was traveling with someone else.
 So thank you for being ‘My crazy family’.

 I wish I could travel solo in India.
 I have still not found the courage to travel solo in India.
 I know my country is beautiful but I still cannot convince myself that it is safe to travel alone in India.
 Even though there are multiple people proving me wrong, I think it will take me some more time to venture out into the unknown parts of India all by myself.
 Till then, I will just keep following others who are traveling India solo.